 Graham Gooch, who quit playing for England after a disappointing tour of Australia in 1994-95 severed a 24-year-old link with first-class cricket and, throughout, played for Essex in England during the summer.
 Gooch takes his leave from active cricket to solely concentrate on his job as an England selector and possibly, as a successor to David Lloyd as the senior team’s coach later on.

-However, Gooch’s final innings lasted 26 deliveries in a span of just over half-an-hour before Alamgir Sheriyar, bowling left-arm over the wicket, induced him into playing a false stroke and sent his leg-stump cartwheeling after Gooch had made 11.
+However, Graham Gooch final innings lasted 26 deliveries in a span of just over half an hour before Alamgir Sheriyar, bowling left-arm over the wicket, induced him into playing a false stroke and sent his leg-stump cartwheeling after Gooch had made 11.
 But a few deliveries before his dismissal, Gooch had played a vintage cover drive off the same bowler for four that left the fielders like statues.

 Near the pavilion’s gate, Worcestershire captain and former Australian batsman, Tom Moody stepped forward to embrace Gooch warmly as the crowd cheered on.
 Here was Gooch, now clean-shaven and bareheaded, acknowledging the cheers in a brief speech of thanks from the dressing-room balcony.